KnoldusLabs/kip-jan-23-git-assignment/Participants/sanskriti.md

-My name is Sanskriti Tiwari
-College : Birla Institute of Technology , Mesra , Noida Employee Id : 1867
+My name is Sanskriti Tiwari and i am an intern in knoldus College : Birla Institute of Technology , Mesra , Noida Employee Id : 1867
 Status : Intern